-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Urban Outfitters, Inc. (the "Company") will be held at our corporate headquarters, 5000 South Broad Street, Building 543, Philadelphia, Pennsylvania 19112, on May 28, 2013 at 10:30 a.m., for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Urban Outfitters, Inc. (the "Company") will be held at our corporate headquarters, 5000 South Broad Street, Building 543, Philadelphia, Pennsylvania 19112, on May 27, 2014 at 10:30 a.m., for the following purposes:

-- 1. To elect three Directors to serve a term initially expiring at the Annual Meeting of Shareholders in 2014. - 2.
-To re-approve the performance goals included in the Urban Outfitters 2008 Stock Incentive Plan. - 3.
-To amend the Company's Amended and Restated Articles of Incorporation. - 4.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for Fiscal Year 2014. - 5.
-To consider certain shareholder proposals, if properly presented at the Annual Meeting. - 6.
+- 1. To elect five Directors to serve a term expiring at the Annual Meeting of Shareholders in 2015. - 2.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for Fiscal Year 2015. - 3.
+To approve a non-binding advisory resolution on executive compensation. - 4.
+To consider certain shareholder proposals, if properly presented at the Annual Meeting. - 5.
 To transact such other business as may properly come before the Annual Meeting.

-The Board of Directors unanimously recommends that you vote "FOR" Proposals 1, 2, 3 and 4 and "AGAINST" each of the proposals within Item 5.
+The Board of Directors unanimously recommends that you vote "FOR" Proposals 1, 2, and 3 and "AGAINST" each of the proposals within item 4 above.

-The Board of Directors has fixed March 13, 2013 as the record date for determining which shareholders are entitled to notice of, and to vote at, the Annual Meeting of Shareholders or any adjournment or postponement thereof.
+The Board of Directors has fixed March 12, 2014 as the record date for determining which shareholders are entitled to notice of, and to vote at, the Annual Meeting of Shareholders or any adjournment or postponement thereof.